General policies and principles for the Library's collections are stated in the General Collection Development Policy.

 Materials published in the 20th and 21st Centuries are collected.

 Types of Materials Collected

 The following types of materials are acquired: serials, monographs, audiovisual materials, government publications, and dissertations.
 Reference materials, research monographs, academic journals, and works from Native presses have a high priority in acquisition.
 North American university press titles are received on approval.
 Both scholarly and mainstream works from academic and trade publishers are acquired.

 Reprints are generally not acquired unless augmented, revised, or containing some other new intellectual material.
-Textbooks are not actively selected.
+Textbooks are purchased selectively.